 Citrus Spiced Cashews are a great snack easily kept in a baggie at work, in the car, or in your purse or carryall for whenever hunger hits.
 They add delicious, spicy, sweet crunch to salads, too.
 You can prepare them raw in a dehydrator or roasted in the oven.
-Try them on top of Carrot & Coriander Bisque or in a Cool Green Citrus Salad, or by the handful.
+Cook’s choice!
+All instructions below.

 Try to buy everything organic.
 Here’s why.

 1 tsp organic orange zest